theatlantic/jump.ios/Docs/Upgrade Guide.md

 #### New optional configuration items

-1. `config.engageAppUrl` If this value is set when intializing the Mobile Libraries the libraries will attempt to use the url provided for all Social Login (Engage) communications.
-This setting should only be used when advised to do so by a Janrain technical resource.
+1. `config.engageAppUrl` If this value is set when initializing the Mobile Libraries the libraries will attempt to use the url provided for all Social Login (Engage) communications.
+This setting should only be used when advised to do so by an Identity Cloud representative.

 2. `config.downloadFlowUrl` If this value is set when intializing the Mobile Libraries the libraries will attempt to use the url provided for all download the Registration flow configuration file.
 This setting should only be used when advised to do so by a Janrain technical resource.